Marcus-Nastasi/Marcus-Nastasi/README.md

 ### About Me

 I have a strong enthusiasm for technology and a diverse background in various fields, making me a well-rounded and multidisciplinary professional.
-My career journey includes roles in IT sales, specialized marketing services, digital marketing, IT infrastructure, and now, a focused transition into software development.
+My career journey includes roles in IT sales, specialized marketing services, digital marketing, IT infrastructure, and now focused on software development.

 ### My Skills